 A good writing prompt will jump-start your creativity, help you come up with new ideas and may even give you the inspiration you need to write a full story.
 Feel free to dive straight in without too much thought.
 Simply choose the topic that appeals to you, pick one at random and start writing.

 If you have a novel, screenplay, or other large project you're working on, I recommend using a prompt for 10 minutes before moving onto your main project.
 This will help get your creative juices flowing.
 If you don't have an existing project, spend as long as you want on a single prompt, or try a few different ones.
 Have fun, be free, and trust yourself.

 Most of these prompts are written about 'you'.
 If you'd prefer to write them in third person, choose a name, and write them about a fictional character instead.

 If you're looking to use these prompts as part of a class, or for a writing group, you might prefer to check out the Creative Writing Exercises for Adults and Teens instead.
-These include 35 group and solo exercises that are 10-15 minutes each, with more detailed instructions.
-We also have 42 science fiction and fantasy prompts for those looking for writing ideas with a touch of magic (or technology).
+These include 43 group and solo exercises that are 10-15 minutes each, with more detailed instructions.
+We also have 42 science fiction and fantasy prompts for those looking for good story ideas with a touch of magic (or technology).